 We are now in an environment where things need to change.
 We believe we are in the midst of a 4th Turning and near the end of a long-term debt cycle.
-We are unfortunately on the likely path to increased global conflict - with the non-kinetic portion well underway with US/China sanctions (e.g., Huawei bans, escalated semiconductor restrictions), and now kinetic with Russia/Ukraine.
-The major trends listed above are all now in the process of reversing, mostly out of necessity - for example, de-globalisation and reshoring as the US simply cannot be reliant upon China to make their military equipment and medical supplies.
+We are unfortunately on a path to increased global conflict -with the non-kinetic portion well underway with US/China sanctions (e.g., Huawei bans. escalated semiconductor restrictions), and kinetic with Russia/Ukraine.
+The major trends listed above are all now in the process of reversing, mostly out of necessity - for example, de-globalisation and reshoring as we simply cannot be reliant upon China to make our military equipment and medical supplies.